DimaBir/ResNetTensorRT/README.md

    ```

 2. **GPU Deployment**:
-   If your system has GPU support and you have NVIDIA Docker runtime installed, you can use the TensorRT base image to leverage GPU acceleration.
+   If your system has GPU and CUDA support, you can use the TensorRT base image to leverage GPU acceleration.
    ```bash
    docker build --build-arg ENVIRONMENT=gpu --build-arg BASE_IMAGE=nvcr.io/nvidia/tensorrt:23.08-py3 -t my_project_image_gpu .
    ```